Jeunese/jeunese.github.io/docs/ux-writing.md

 More specific guidance depends on the type of UX writing you're engaged in.
 The main categories of in-product conduct are described in [In product content](/in-product-content).

-## Required knowledge and skills

-UX writing isn't about filling in the blanks and making suggested changes to the text after the product is already designed.
-A UX writer *is* a designer –– a designer *specialising in* UI copy.

-As part of product design, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.

-Although UX writing is typically described in more narrow terms than content design, UX writers frequently engage in other important aspects of the design process, including:

-* Conducting user research
-* Writing style guides
-* Engaging in early design processes
-* Advocating for the end-user (the user experience)

-Thus, UX writing involves a range of skills:

-* **Writing.** The ability to write clearly and concisely, with attention to detail.
-* **Creativity.** Lateral thinking and creative problem-solving.
-* **UX design.** An understanding of product design processes and outcomes.
-* **Research.** The ability to collate, understand, intepret, and present data, such as user testing and analytics that provide insight into how the product is used.
-* **Psychology.** An understanding of human behaviour and decision-making.
-* **Empathy.** Empathy for the end-user and a desire to improve the user experience.

 ## UX writing and information development

 Technical writers are also sometimes called "information developers", and may work with other writers as part of an information development or information experience (IX) team.